 Talaroo Hot Springs

-Talaroo Hot Springs has officially opened and is now welcoming visitors for an exciting and unique Indigenous Tourism experience, a perfect time to celebrate the Year of Indigenous Tourism.
+Talaroo Hot Springs has officially opened and is now welcoming visitors for an exciting and unique Indigenous Tourism experience.

 The Talaroo Hot Springs experience combines the hospitality and culture of the Ewamian People with one of North Queensland’s most amazing geological wonders.
 Offering guided tours of the spectacular landscape, there’s opportunities to experience the healing waters of the Hot Springs or spot various wildlife on walks to the nearby Einasleigh River.